Coarse-median preserving automorphisms: Ultralimits and coarse-median preserving automorphisms.

-The following result is the coronation of our efforts from Subsection~\ref{label-irreducible sect} and the previous portion of Section~\ref{ultra sect}.
-Its first part essentially proves Theorem~\ref{special UNE thm intro}, while its second part is the last remaining ingredient in the proof of Theorem~\ref{Q2 thm intro} (together with our work in Section~\ref{compatible sect}).
+The following result is the coronation of our efforts from Subsection~\ref{more on raag cc} and the previous portion of Section~\ref{ultra sect}.
+Its second part (with $k=1$) proves Theorem~\ref{special UNE thm intro}, while its first part is the last remaining ingredient in the proof of Theorem~\ref{Q2 thm intro} (together with Corollary~\ref{homothety 1}).

-\begin{thm} Let $F\cu G$ be a finite set and suppose that {\bf one} of the following holds. \begin{enumerate} \item There exists a (generalised) $k$--cube $C\cu Y^{(0)}$ such that, for any two distinct points $x,y\in C$:
+\begin{thm} Let $F\cu G$ be a finite subset and suppose that {\bf one} of the following holds. \begin{enumerate} \item Let $\varphi_n$ not be $\om$--constant.
+Let $M\cu Y_{\om}$ be a $G$--invariant median subalgebra and consider $\eta\in\mc{PD}^G(M)$.
+There exists a $k$--cube $C\cu M$ such that, for any two distinct points $x,y\in C$: